-Every Director must be recognized by the chair prior to speaking to any question or motion.
+The chair must recognize every Director prior to speaking to any question or motion.
 Directors will address all comments to the chair.
-At the discretion of the chair, questions asked by a director may be answered by a third party, prior to receiving another director's comments.
+At the discretion of the chair, a third party may answer questions asked by a Director, prior to receiving another Director's comments